konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

   - Respects chord inversions (bass uses 3rd/5th/7th for inversions, not always root)
     - Root position preference when no inversion is explicitly specified
     - Bass inversion preference with cost-based selection and safeguard rules
+    - **Bass-tenor constraint:** Bass selection is constrained to be strictly below the tenor minimum
+    - Prevents voice crossing between bass and tenor
   - Ensures chord tone coverage (triads contain root/3rd/5th, 7th chords contain root/3rd/7th at minimum)
     - 7th chords prioritize 7th over 5th: Root, 3rd, and 7th are required; 5th is optional
     - Never leaves a 7th chord without its 7th if it's in the recipe
+    - **V9 chord fix:** Dominant 9 chords (V9, etc.) are treated as "dominant 7th + 9" rather than "triad + 9".
+The `GetChordTonePitchClasses()` function automatically includes the 7th (b7) in the chord tone set for dominant chords with natural 9, even if the recipe's `Extension` is not explicitly set to `Seventh`.
+This ensures V9 chords always have the 7th available for voicing.
+    - **Global 3rd enforcement:** Ensures every chord has a 3rd (converts duplicate root/fifth voices to 3rd when needed)
+    - **Triad duplicate limits:** Prevents tripled notes in triads (no pitch class appears 3+ times)
+    - **7th chord coverage:** Requires root, 3rd, 7th, and diversity (at least 3 distinct chord tone pitch classes)
+    - **Chord tone coverage repair (`FixChordToneCoverage`):** When placing missing required tones (e.g., 7th), the system prioritizes replacing the perfect 5th (lowest priority) over requested tensions
+      - Requested tensions are protected by a direct guard that runs at the top of each voice selection pass
+      - When no legal victim is found in normal passes, a fallback explicitly searches for the perfect 5th, including Soprano when not melody-locked (Play mode)
+      - Comprehensive diagnostic logging helps identify why voices are rejected or selected
+    - **Requested extension enforcement:** When extensions are requested (9, b9, #11, sus4, add9, add11), they are enforced in voicing
+      - Requested melodic tensions (9, b9, #11) have highest priority and are hard-protected once placed
+      - Priority ordering: requested tensions > 3rd/7th > root > 5th
+      - System tries all non-protected voices before giving up on placing a requested tension
+      - Allows overwriting duplicated required tones (e.g., doubled 3rd) to place requested tensions
+      - Add-tones (add9, add11) are optional (preferred but not required)
+      - Natural 9 never satisfies b9 requirement (strict pitch class matching)
+      - **Direct guard protection:** Requested tension pitch classes are checked at the top of each voice selection pass, before any other logic, ensuring they can never be selected as victims for replacement
+      - **Perfect 5th fallback:** When no legal victim is found for placing a required tone (e.g., 7th), the system explicitly searches for the perfect 5th across all voices (including Soprano when `protectSoprano=false` in Play mode) as a fallback, since the 5th is the lowest-priority chord tone
+      - **Diagnostic logging:** Comprehensive logging includes `protectSoprano`, `maxVoiceIndex`, soprano exclusion status, and detailed voice rejection reasons to help diagnose voicing issues
   - When `MelodyMidi` is set on `ChordEvent`, soprano voice is forced to that MIDI note
+    - **Soprano protection:** Soprano is protected from modification when melody is present
+    - Inner voices are constrained to be strictly below the soprano when melody is present
+    - Initial voicing generation ensures soprano remains highest voice
+    - Coverage fixes and 3rd enforcement respect soprano protection
   - **Tonal Tendency Rules:** Preferences and hard constraints for musically intuitive voice-leading:
     - **Rule A: Chord 7th Resolution (Hard Constraint when no melody):**
       - When there's no explicit melody (`MelodyMidi == null`), all voices (including soprano) with chord 7ths must resolve down by step (1-2 semitones) if a valid resolution tone exists within the voice's range